IMG_2444.jpeg (1)

 In his public letters, published under the title Fors Clavigera, Ruskin wrote of his desire to make art, books and other cultural treasures available to everyone by means of a 'national store'.

 The artworks in the Ruskin Collection are in line with Ruskin's principles and taste.
 Some were commissioned by Ruskin to illustrate his works and were subsequently give by him to the Guild.
 Others, including prints by J.M.W.
 Turner, and many minerals, books and manuscripts were purchased by him specifically for the Guild or were passed on from his own private collections.
-From the 1890s, further works were acquired by the Guild's 'memorial fund', and the Guild still makes acquisitions today.
+From the 1890s, further works were acquired by the Guild's 'memorial fund', and the Guild still very occasionally makes acquisitions today.

 The St George's Museum, Walkley was small.
 A couple of extensions to the property proved inadequate and in 1890 the collection was re-displayed at larger premises at Meersbrook Hall.
 It remained there until 1953.
 After several years when much of the collection was kept in storage at Reading University, the collection was brought back into public view in 1985 at the Ruskin Gallery on Norfolk Street in Sheffield city centre.
 It moved at the start of this century to the nearby Millennium Gallery.